 We should also keep an eye on cross-references from one specific “principle” to other “principles” that can solve the symptoms that will occur if this “principle” is not followed.
 Of obvious reasons, real principles do not have this kind of references to other principles.
 Because, if one principle is not followed, no other principles can help to solve the upcoming symptoms from it, since the only root cause to the upcoming symptoms, is the negated principle itself.
 This is also the reason to why we cannot refer to human’s adaptivity when we are talking about non-fulfilled organisational principles, since no adaptivity in the world can solve symptoms, only make the organisation to hobble badly.

-Yes, our human adaptivity will in most cases make us find a way to get a result in an easy context, without solving the organisational root causes, which also is a reason to why the root causes many times are not looked for.
+Yes, our human adaptivity will in most cases make us find an inefficient way to get a lousy result in an easy context, without dissolving the organisational root causes, which also is a reason to why the root causes many times are not looked for.
 So, even though we will suffer tremendously, it is not sure we understand that, at least not enough, since we still get some result from our organisation.
 But, in contexts that instead have higher complexity, like product development, we have an extremely high risk of not only making the product wrong, but also the risk of making the wrong product.
-This means that without solving the root causes to our organisational problems, the organisation will be heading for self-destruction.
+This means that without dissolving the root causes to our organisational problems, the organisation will be heading for self-destruction.

 Finally, regarding principles, we can state that when a “principle” needs to be explained with tonnes of text, it is for sure a fake and home-made “principle”.
 A real principle does not need to be convincing; it just is a scientifically proven fact that need to be followed, and most of the times it is simply common sense.
 This is especially clear when we talk about the activities we are solving within our organisation.
 If we look into our organisations, we only have people and activities to consider, making the principles few and easy to understand as well, which we will come back to later.